wlam8/Multimedia/README.md

 In the main menu, only 1.
 Aliasing works because I no longer have the sample files for the other options.

-To run, download the entire repository and run Aliasing.cmd
+To run, download the entire src folder and run Aliasing.cmd